markmuetz/stormtracks/docs/installation.rst

 Install python packages
 -----------------------

 This has to be done in two steps.
 This will build and install all packages (including numpy and scipy), so will take a while.
-Look at the contents of these two files to see what is required, and basemap requires extra arguments when installing due to how the package is hosted.
+Look at the contents of these two files to see what is required.
+Basemap and netcdf4 both need to be installed after the others (due to a dependency of setup.py on numpy), hence there are two requirements files.
+Basemap requires extra arguments when installing due to how the package is hosted.

 ::